-Mathew Cameron Patron: Australian man falls to his death on Inca Trail walk to Machu Picchu
+Mathew Cameron Paton: Australian man falls to his death on Inca Trail walk to Machu Picchu

-The man was with a group of tourists and a guide when he fell from a steep embankment.
+The man, who has been remembered as a dedicated family man with a passion for travel, was with a group of tourists and a guide when he fell from a steep embankment during a hike to Machu Picchu.

-An Australian man has fallen to his death on Peru’s world famous Inca Trail.
+An Australian who fell to his death on Peru’s world famous Inca Trail has been remembered as a dedicated family man with a passion for travel.

-Mathew Cameron Patron, 53, was with a group of tourists and a guide when he fell from a steep embankment about 2pm on May 20 during a trek to the citadel of Machu Picchu,
+Victorian police officer Mathew Cameron Paton, 52, was with a group of tourists and a guide when he fell from a steep embankment about 2pm on May 20 during a trek to the citadel of Machu Picchu,

 Local media report his remains were found around 300m deep in the “50 stairs” section of the trail.